 - Four channels LED1-LED4 are outputs; they must be connected to the LED driver boards.
 They all have the same functions but work independently of each other.
 Channels have three modes: OFF, ON and AUTO.
 In OFF or ON modes channels will be permanently turned off or on.
 In AUTO mode LED’s brightness will be adjusted automatically according to the timers settings.
 Using timers LED channels can evenly change LED brightness through desired time interval (dimming).

 - Temperature sensor, connected to Led T° sensor channel is used to measure LED radiator temperature.

-LED lighting control function has two alarms: “LED temperature high limit exceeded” and “LED temperature sensor fault”.
+LED lighting control function has two alarms: “LED temperature level too high” and “LED temperature sensor fault”.

 “LED temperature sensor fault” alarm will be activated if the current measured temperature is approximately less than 5.0°C or bigger than 99.0°C (CT<5.0°C or CT>99.0°C).
 This alarm will happen if sensor malfunctions or is disconnected from the main board.
 If temperature sensor is disabled, alarm will not be set.
 This alarm must be cleared manually.
 If temperature measured by sensor exceeds 99.0°C then controller will not show temperature readings.
 Instead of this “Err” text will be displayed in the LCD and “Error” text in the Angry Fish application.